-Here’s a short list of the factors affecting each type of meter.
+Here’s a short list of factors that affect each type of meter:

 |EMW Meter||Pin Meter|

-**Some Pin Meters may correct this using a lookup table.
+**Some pin moisture meters may correct this using a lookup table.

-Some factors on this list you may intuitively understand.
-Since EMW meters create a 3D average of the wood moisture content, the orientation of the wood won’t affect their readings.
-Pin meters are affected by wet pockets when the small path current travels through it, even if the rest of the wood is significantly drier.
-Even temperature will affect the resistance of wood measured by pin meters.
+Some factors on this list may be familiar.
+Since EMW meters read a large 3D-volume average of wood MC, the orientation of the wood won’t affect their readings.
+Pin moisture meters are affected by wet pockets, even if the surrounding wood is significantly drier, and may give a higher MC reading due to the smaller path of the current traveling through it.
+Temperature can also affect the resistance of wood measured by pin meters.